lablabs/terraform-aws-eks-grafana/README.md

 We want to provide high quality code and modules.
-For this reason we are using several [pre-commit hooks](.pre-commit-config.yaml) and [GitHub Actions workflow](.github/workflows/main.yml).
-A pull-request to the master branch will trigger these validations and lints automatically.
+For this reason we are using several [pre-commit hooks](.pre-commit-config.yaml) and [GitHub Actions workflows](.github/workflows/).
+A pull-request to the main branch will trigger these validations and lints automatically.
 Please check your code before you will create pull-requests.
 See [pre-commit documentation](https://pre-commit.com/) and [GitHub Actions documentation](https://docs.github.com/en/actions) for further details.

 ## License